10-82 Charles Wellington10, John Wellington9, Andrew8, Samuel7, Samuel6, Jacob5, Samuel4, Benjamin3, Nathan2, Henry1

 took an active part in the work of the Church and in municipal affairs.
 He was a member of Waterdown Council for

-six years and of Flamborough Regional Council for six
+six years and of Flamborough Regional Council for six years.
+He was a member of Knox Presbyterian

-Presbyterian Church in Waterdown and sang in the choir from 1937 to 1978.
+Church in Waterdown and sang in the choir from 1937 to 1978.
 Keith served as guest soloist at many

 weddings and anniversaries and was often called upon to perform at social